Marcela Zacarías

-Marcela Zacarías Valle (born 26 March 1994), known as Marcela Zacarías (/es-419/), is a former Mexican tennis player.
+Marcela Zacarías Valle (born 26 March 1994), known as Marcela Zacarías (/es-419/), is a Mexican former tennis player.

-She has a career-high singles ranking of 159, and a best doubles ranking of world No. 119, achieved on 24 October 2022.
+She has a career-high singles ranking of world No. 159, and a best doubles ranking of No. 119, both achieved on 24 October 2022.

 Zacarías has won 17 singles titles and 28 doubles titles on the ITF Circuit, and made her debut for the Mexico Fed Cup team in 2012.
-Playing for her country in BJK Cup, she has a career win–loss record of 21–12 (as of June 2024).
+Playing for her country in BJK Cup, she has a career win–loss record of 21–12.

 Zacarías achieved greater success on the ITF Junior Circuit, having reached a career-high combined ranking of world No. 7, on 2 December 2012.

 Personal life

 In the 2021 distributed film King Richard, Zacarías played 14-time Grand-Slam-champion Arantxa Sánchez Vicario.

 Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.